otaniyoz/bits-and-bobs/README.md

-# bits-and-bobs
-random pieces of code
+some pieces of code from some years of coding